LEO0331/craftfocus/docs/ARCHITECTURE_DEEP_DIVE_EN.md

 ## D6.
 Anchor-based isometric room, not free drag-drop
 **Chosen**
-- Room placements snap to predefined anchors.
+- Room placements snap to predefined anchors inside a 2.5D isometric scene.

 **Why this instead of fully free XY furniture editor**
 - Cross-platform reliability and deterministic rendering.
 - Easier collision rules and persistence model.
+- The rendered room can be art-directed without introducing a full canvas/physics editor.

 **Trade-offs**
 - Less creative freedom than free-form placement.